phiten/mgos32-to-tasmota32/README.md

 ## Prerequisites

-1. ⚠️ Needed ⚠️ Update the Shelly device to the latest firmware
+1. ⚠️ Needed ⚠️ Update the Shelly device to the latest stable firmware
 2. Download the name corresponding zip package for your device (See release section)

 ## Let’s start